mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ```

 To produce a string by applying a template to data in a struct or map,
-call the `Execute` method on the template, passing it
+call the `Execute` method on the template,
-a pointer to a `bytes.Buffer` and the data.
+passing it a pointer to a `bytes.Buffer` and the data.
+The result is written to the buffer.
 For example,

 ```go